nhistory/community_app/README.md

 - Did data migration with models and python class.
 - Create CRUD feature by using modelForm, request and redirect.
 - Add search bar to find room and description with django db model Q.
+- Used cookie-based sessions to authenticate user information.
+- Imported decorator module to restrict user authority.

 ## Project version